BenjaminHamon/ThoughtsAboutFiction-Public/Articles/Wheel of Time - A reread of the Eye of the World.md

 ---

-- Release: WordPress
+Identifier: 32e9a571-3ab5-4598-ad31-89add3f5c32e
-- Title: Wheel of Time | A reread of the Eye of the World
+Title: Wheel of Time - A reread of the Eye of the World

-- Categories: Wheel of Time, Thoughts about fiction
-- Tags: Wheel of Time
+Tags:
+- Topics::Fiction

-- Excerpt: |
+- Media::WheelOfTime

+Warnings:
-    <p class="warning">Spoilers for the Wheel of Time, for the first book the Eye of the World.</p>
+- Spoilers for the Wheel of Time, for the first book the Eye of the World.

+Excerpt: |
-    <p>Thoughts from rereading the Eye of the World.</p>
+  Thoughts from rereading the Eye of the World.

 ---

-***Spoilers for the Wheel of Time, for the first book the Eye of the World.***

 *Hello, everyone.
 You stumbled upon one of my wordy texts, thoughts I put down instead of letting them run around endlessly in my head.
 This article goes over several points about the Eye of the World book, without a particular goal and without being a review.
 I mention it here and there, but all of this is subjective and my point of view.
 Enjoy reading and please share your thoughts afterward.
 Cheers.*